Our research is editorially independent but we may earn a commission for purchases made through our links.

 Why Do It?
 Stretching from the Atlantic to the Gulf, Duval is the heartbeat of the town with an energetic atmosphere.

-Good to Know: Make sure to visit popular attractions such as the Hogs Breath Saloon, Green Parrot Bar, and Key West Aquarium.
+Good to Know: Make sure to visit popular attractions such as the Hog’s Breath Saloon, Key West Aquarium, and nearby Green Parrot Bar.

 What Is It?
 While Key West has a few picture-perfect beaches, Smathers Beach is considered the best.

 Why Do It?
 Popular with day-trippers wanting to see one of the island’s famous sunsets, the views are unbeatable at the largest public park in Key West.

 Good to Know: The beach also offers picnic areas, volleyball courts, and a range of water sports rentals available for those wanting to make a day trip out of it.

 What Is It?
 An archipelago of seven reef islands, Dry Tortugas National Park is one of the most remote islands in the United States.